joegeorge022/Deepseek-Extension/README.md

 # DeepSeek Clone - VS Code Extension

-A Visual Studio Code extension that brings the power of DeepSeek's language model directly into your editor through Ollama.
+A VS Code extension that brings the power of DeepSeek's language model directly into your editor through Ollama.
 Chat with DeepSeek's AI model without leaving your development environment.

 ## About DeepSeek